 - fresh basil

 - cooked pasta, baked spaghetti squash, steamed thinly sliced green cabbage, or cut up vegetable ‘noodles’ or vegetable ‘noodles’ made with a spiral cutter (You can find different kinds like butternut squash, zucchini and kohlrabi ‘noodles’ in the produce department.)

 Cut chicken breasts diagonally through the middle to make four pieces.
-Place chicken in a plastic bag and pound to 1/2 inch thick, sprinkle both sides with salt and pepper.
-Process parmesan cheese, bread crumbs, garlic clove, oregano and parsley until they are even crumbs.
-Place flour on a plate, beaten egg on another plate, and cheese and breadcrumb mixture on a third plate.
+Place chicken in a zip lock bag and pound to 1/2″ thick.
+Sprinkle both sides with salt and pepper.
+Process plain bread crumbs, parmesan cheese (if using), minced garlic clove, oregano and parsley until they are even crumbs (if you are using the already Italian flavored grain-free rolls, skip the garlic, oregano and parsley).
+Place flour on a plate, beaten egg on another plate, and breadcrumbs on a third plate.
 Dredge chicken in flour, then in egg and then lay on the crumbs, turn over and press.
 Lay chicken on paper towels on a plate and chill for 1 hour or more.
 Preheat oven to 350 degrees.
 Heat pasta sauce on medium low heat.
 Heat the oil in a sauté pan over medium high heat.
 When oil is hot, place chicken pieces, two at a time in hot oil and cook 3 to 4 minutes on each side.
 Place in a casserole, sprinkle with mozzarella cheese and bake until cheese melts.
 Place chicken on cooked pasta, baked spaghetti squash or steamed cabbage or vegetable noodles.
 Spoon pasta sauce over the top and sprinkle with parmesan and decorate with fresh basil leaves.
 If you like a lot of basil, chop it and sprinkle it all over the dish.